-Turkey bags also create an environmental impact, the potential for increased odors that are carried in backpacks, hung in bear bags, or left in refuse containers impact the bear and wildlife procedures.
-Though Philmont now provides some dinner meals that allow for the pouring of hot water into the meals bags for preparation, these meal bags were already destined for the trash.
-23,000 participants in a summer could create over 50,000 more bags that take up scarce refuse space in the backcountry and then have to be hauled to a landfill.
+Rangers will teach the proper cooking and cleaning procedures to the crew at the beginning of the trek using pots, camp suds, hot water, and Philmont sumps.
+This is an important skill for crew members to learn and helps reinforce the Patrol Method on the trail by rotating this valuable position on the crew duty roster to all members of the crew.
+Both methods also create an environmental impact, the potential for increased odors that are carried in backpacks, hung in bear bags, or left in refuse containers impact the bear and wildlife procedures.
+Using alternative cooking methods creates additional "wet" trash (clean, dry bags can be recycled) that takes up scarce refuse space in the backcountry and then has to be hauled to a landfill.
 Your cooperation in this effort will help support Philmont's multiple sustainability initiatives and will make a positive and lasting impact on the environment.